The magic kernel

 Indeed we can.
 Consider further convolving with the kernel {1, 0, 34, 0, 1} / 36, which by itself would be a slight blurring.
 The result is {−1, 0, 0, 0, 1154, 0, 0, 0, −1} / 1152.
 This is very close to an identity—and under the eight bits of dynamic range usually used for images, it is an identity.

-Let us therefore make the following ansatz: the 2021 version of the Magic Kernel Sharp kernel should include this extra convolution.
+In 2021 I therefore made the following ansatz: the 2021 version of the Magic Kernel Sharp kernel should include this extra convolution.

 So how should we view this refinement?
 Arguably, it is an improvement to the Sharp 2013 kernel itself.
 In 2013 I simply assumed a three-tap sharpening kernel {−1, +6, −1} / 4, without considering whether this is the ideal form for such a kernel.
+(Actually, the amount of sharpening was slightly different from this, because I tweaked it until the results minimized the error losses compared to Lanczos-3 for the corpus of millions of test images; but it was close to this.)
 Our above considerations suggest that we should instead modify it to be the convolution of this with {1, 0, 34, 0, 1} / 36, namely, {−1, +6, −35, +204, −35, +6, −1} / 144.
 We shall take this “Sharp 2021” kernel to be the best practical definition of the Sharp step to be applied after the Magic Kernel.

 Graph of Magic Kernel Sharp 2021